How to Calculate Child Support Payments in Texas

 When Support May Deviate From the Texas Child Support Guidelines

-The state presumes that the amount calculated under the guidelines is in the children's best interests, but you may argue that a different amount would be better in your situation.
-Whether you and the child's other parent have agreed on a support amount that departs from the guideline or a judge decides for you, the judge will have to find that applying the guidelines would be unjust or inappropriate under the circumstances.
+Under Texas law, judges will presume that the support amount calculated under the guidelines is in the children's best interests, but you may argue that a different amount would be better in your situation.
+Whether you and the child's other parent have agreed on a support amount that departs from the guideline or a judge decides for you, the judge will have to find that applying the guidelines would be unjust or inappropriate in your case.
+When making that decision, the judge will consider a long list of specific circumstances spelled out in the guidelines.
 (Tex.
 Fam.
-Code § 154.122 (2022).)
+Code § 154.122 (2024).)

 How to Apply for Child Support in Texas